 Semiconductor optical amplifiers (booster optical amplifiers) are amplifiers which use a semiconductor to provide the gain medium.
 They have a similar structure to Fabry–Perot laser diodes but with anti-reflection design elements at the end faces.
-Recent designs include anti-reflective coatings and tilted waveguide and window regions which can reduce end face reflection to less than 0.001%.
+Recent designs include anti-reflective coatings as well as tilted waveguide and window regions which can reduce end face reflection to less than 0.001%.
 Since this creates a loss of power from the cavity which is greater than the gain, it prevents the amplifier from acting as a laser.

 Typical parameters of fiber-coupled BOAs (new)

-Typical parameters of fiber-coupled SOAs
+Typical parameters of fiber-coupled semiconductor optical amplifiers (SOAs)

 |Part number||Gain mean|